Autoscale workloads with Datadog

 Keep this running while we move on to next steps.

-Annotate Kong Gateway Operator with Datadog checks config
+Annotate Kong Operator with Datadog checks config

 POD_NAME=$(kubectl get pods -n kong-system -o custom-columns='name:.metadata.name' --no-headers)